flankiee/tokenpool/README.md

 4) separate geth
 5) why does it say 'Reply:OK' ??

+上传文件到服务器

 ### BASIC SETUP  (needs Node8)
+1. curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -

+   sudo apt-get install -y nodejs
-1. npm install -g node-gyp
+                                                                             //npm install -g node-gyp
-1. sudo apt-get install build-essential
+2. sudo apt-get install build-essential
-2. npm install
+3. npm install
-3. npm run webpack  #(to build the website files)
+4. npm run webpack  #(to build the website files)
-4. rename 'sample.account.config.js' to 'account.config.js' and fill it with the pool's ethereum account data
+5. rename 'sample.account.config.js' to 'account.config.js' and fill it with the pool's ethereum account data

-5. install redis-server and make sure it is running
+6. install redis-server and make sure it is running
-6. Edit pool.config.js to your tastes
+7. Edit pool.config.js to your tastes
-7. Edit the website files in /app  to change the look of the website
+8. Edit the website files in /app  to change the look of the website
-8. npm run server #(or npm run server test for Ropsten test net)
+9. npm run server #(or npm run server test for Ropsten test net)

 ### HOW TO USE